Allia C&C is a brand name of City & Continental Ltd, an Allia company.

 3. Regulatory Regime

-The Firm is authorised and regulated by the Financial Conduct Authority (“FCA”), 25 The North Colonnade, London E14 5HS, United Kingdom for certain designated investment business under number 765603.
+The Firm is authorised and regulated by the Financial Conduct Authority (“FCA”), 12 Endeavour Square, London, E20 1JN, United Kingdom for certain designated investment business under number 765603.
 The FCA register detailing the Firm’s status can be accessed here.

 The Firm is not authorised to provide designated investment business to retail clients.
 It provides designated investment business to professional clients and eligible counterparties.